cam-l/jekyll-uno-em/README.md

 # jekyll-uno-em

-This website is based on and forked from the following theme.
+This website is based on, and forked from the following theme.

 ## Jekyll-Uno